 If you are picking up your child from school or if you have a new driver who will be driving themselves, follow these safety tips to avoid pedestrian-related accidents.
 Don’t block crosswalks and always yield to pedestrians who are using them.
 Never pass a bus that is loading or unloading children and give yourself at least a 10-foot gap between your car and the bus, so that children may safely walk between.
 Finally, observe school zone speed limits and any drop-off or pick-up lines, loading times or other procedures.

 Oklahoma Farm Bureau’s Safety Services Division offers free safety programs that include school bus safety, bike safety and a defensive driving course for new drivers.
-If you are interested in hosting one of these programs in your local school or community, visit the Safety Services Division page for more information.
+If you are interested in hosting one of these programs in your local school or community, visit the Safety Services Division page or ask your local OKFB agent for more information.

 The information on this website is not a contract, as it is provided for general information to explain potential types of insurance coverages.
 Further, descriptions do not refer to any specific contract of insurance and they do not modify any definitions, exclusions or any other provision expressly stated in any contracts of insurance.
 Please read actual policy documents for important details on coverages, exclusions, limits, conditions, and terms.
 If there is any conflict between the summary and/or information on this website versus the policy documents, the policy documents shall control.
 Please contact an Oklahoma Farm Bureau Mutual Insurance Company (OFBMIC) Agent to learn more about insurance coverages offered by and through OFBMIC.